 Hydrogen sulfide affects the mucous membranes of the body.
-Mucous membranes can be found lining the respiratory tract as well as other parts of the body that are vital for basic functioning.
-Workers can be harmed if exposed to any concentration of hydrogen sulfide, but the symptoms and effects worsen with higher concentrations or increased time of exposure.
+Mucous membranes can be found lining the respiratory tract and other body parts vital for basic functioning.
+Workers can be harmed if exposed to any concentration of hydrogen sulfide, but the symptoms and effects worsen with higher concentrations or increased exposure time.
 This is why sharing h2s safety tips with your workers is so important.

 Effects of Exposure to Hydrogen Sulfide Gas

 There are a variety of health effects that people have experienced after their exposure to hydrogen sulfide.
-Even the lowest concentrations, such as 2PPM for about 20 minutes, have resulted in health effects, specifically for asthmatics.
+Even the lowest concentrations, such as 2PPM for about 20 minutes, have had health effects, specifically for asthmatics.

-Typically, low concentrations of 20-50 ppm can cause health effects including eye irritation.
+Low concentrations of 20-50 ppm typically can cause health effects, including eye irritation.
 Higher concentrations can cause upper respiratory irritation or sore throat.

 Even extended exposure to low levels can have harmful health effects.
-This level of exposure can cause irritation of the eyes and painful skin rashes.
+This level of exposure can irritate the eyes and painful skin rashes.
 However, repeated exposure over an extended period can cause convulsions, brain and heart damage, coma, and even death.

 While smelling hydrogen sulfide gas doesn’t mean it will harm you, it can cause anxiety or worry.
 However, repeated exposure to the odor can lead to headaches, nausea, and fatigue.
 Although these are not technically considered direct health effects, they can cause discomfort to those who experience them.